-- a.
-A junior is a competitor who had not attained eighteen years of age by midnight on the 31st August preceding the competition. - b.
-Junior age bands run from 1st September until 31st August. - c.
-Juniors who have not attained 11, 12, 13, 14, 15, 16, 17 or 18 years of age by midnight on the 31st August preceding the competition are classified as being in the following age bands J11, J12, J13, J14, J15, J16, J17 and J18 respectively. - d.
-Juniors in age band J14 or below are not permitted to race in sweep-oared events (coxes excepted). - e.
-Juniors in age band J14 or below are not permitted to race in events that are more than one age band above their own age band nor in Senior events (para-rowers, adaptive rowers and coxes excepted). - f.
-Coxes of junior crews must be juniors. - g.
+- e.
+No more than one competitor per crew (coxes excepted) may make use of Rule 2-3d.
+Rule 2-3d does not apply to single scullers, pairs or doubles. - f.
+Juniors in age band J14 or below are not permitted to race in sweep-oared events (coxes excepted). - g.
+Juniors in age band J14 or below are not permitted to race in events that are more than one age band above their own age band nor in Senior events (para-rowers, adaptive rowers and coxes excepted). - h.
+Coxes of junior crews must be juniors (except when Rule 2-3d applies). - i.
 Coxes of junior crews are not sub-classified by age.